Gil1999/Text-Classification/README.md

 # Text-Classification

 Scientists and practitioners alike are increasingly glancing at online investment forums.
-Thereby, di￿erent opinions shared with microblog messages seem to impact the decisions of capital market traders and investors.
+Thereby, different opinions shared with microblog messages seem to impact the decisions of capital market traders and investors.
 That messages on Twitter may play an essential role for the ￿nancial industry is underlined by the globally established Financial information service provider Bloomberg, who previously integrated live tweets on its platform in 2013.